 ε=ε=(っ* ´□` )っ back to top ⤴

 Japanese TV has softened.
 The big-budget shows that attracted instant rubbernecking like "Minasan no Okagedeshita" have shuttered and there's a distinct austere stink to the majority of programming today.
 The gigantic false sets, costumed Kamen Rider parodies, casual comedian abuse, trinkets of sexual harrassment, the fodder for 20th anniversary compilation shows look staggering out of place now.
 Much of it wasn't very good, the sort of programming you watch alone at night with the volume at 1 out of sight from family.
-The shock value of A-list actors in drag or physical slapstick under neon sets is now hard to watch in the same vein as top 10 gamer girl compilations or surgery videos.
+The shock value of A-list actors in drag or physical slapstick under neon sets is now hard to watch in the same vein as surgery videos or election results.
 Like memories of casual corporal punishment and pollution that turned Tokyo Bay red all of it was eagerly left behind, nostalgic retrospectives from masturbatory TV shows and celebrity recollections carry inevitable asterisks.
 The japanese have plenty to grimace about.

 Ishida Color TV - The Bazooka V2